anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## Sunday between 7 and 13 August (Proper 14)

+Year A

+* **Genesis 37.1-4,12-28** continues the series in the Pentateuch and in Genesis, and is about Joseph's dreams and his brothers selling him to be taken to Egypt. **Psalm 105.1-6, 16-22, 45b** [or 105.1-10] revisits the psalm from two weeks ago, and speaks of 'Joseph, who was sold as a slave'.
+* **Romans 10.5-15** continues the series in Romans, and is about salvation through Jesus for Jew and Greek.
+* **Matthew 14.22-33** continues the series in Matthew (without a gap), and is about Jesus (and Peter) walking on water, and Jesus speaking peace: 'Take heart, it is I; do not be afraid.'
+The 'Related' reading, **1 Kings 19.9-18**, is about Elijah meeting God on the mountain, and has various things in common with the Gospel reading: a mountain, wind, and God's presence being recognised when the wind ceases.
+The 'Related' psalm, **Psalm 85.8-13**, says that God 'shall speak peace to his people'.

 Year C

 * **Isaiah 1.1, 10-20** continues the series on the prophets, and is the first of two weeks in Isaiah (moving on chronologically from Hosea).
 Both readings are quite hard-hitting, which provides a smooth transition into Jeremiah.
 (Isaiah's call featured in Proper 1.)
 God has no pleasure in his people's offerings when their hands are 'full of blood'. **Psalm 50.1-8, 23, 24** (EV: 1-8, 22, 23) [or 50.1-7]  speaks of God testifying against his people, despite their sacrifices.